Healthy Eating: How to Determine if It’s Actually a Better Goal or Resolution

 Another good option is to just spiralize some veggies and use them in the place of noodles.
 Yes, it takes a little adjusting to the texture, but they’re seriously not bad.
 If you can’t stand that thought, maybe spiralize some cucumber and quick-dill it.
 Seriously, my kids thought spiralized cucumber was the coolest thing ever.
 I think because it was just ‘different’ than normal veggies–but hey, they ate it!
 Here’s a good choice for a spiralizer if you’re interested.

-And if you want to just incorporate more veggies for healthy eating into meal time with as little thought as possible, keep ‘salad greens’ on your standing shopping list and have a salad with every meal.
+And if you want to just incorporate more veggies for healthy eating into meal time with as little thought as possible, keep ‘salad greens’ as a shopping list staple, and have a salad with every meal.

 3. Practice clean eating